ducksoupdev/vue-webpack-typescript/template/README.md

 npm test

 # run the tests on changes
-npm run test-watch
+npm run test:watch

 # run the test suite and generate a coverage report
 npm run coverage

 # run the tests on Teamcity
-npm run ci-teamcity
+npm run ci:teamcity

 # run the tests on Jenkins
-npm run ci-jenkins
+npm run ci:jenkins

 # build for production with minification
 npm run build